Diamond sheets filled with holes could be the key to the next generation of supercomputers.

 Diamonds likely wouldn't replace the silicon used in today's consumer computers, said Ray Beausoleil, a fellow in Information and Quantum Systems at HP.
 "A quantum computer won't help you add two numbers faster," said Beausoleil.

 However, that doesn't mean consumers won't benefit from a diamond-based quantum computer.
-What it will do is help model certain extremely complex problems, said Beausoleil and David DiVincenzo, a scientist at IBM who is also familiar with the Nano Letters article.
+What it will do is help model certain extremely complex problems, says Beausoleil and David DiVincenzo, a scientist at IBM who is also familiar with the Nano Letters article.

 "This points to the fruitful end of a very long search of all the things that you could put in diamond to make it electronically active," said DiVincenzo.